Arthur Good: La Science Amusante

+The science centre Tom Tits Experiment founded in Södertälje outside Stockholm, Sweden, in 1987, is named after the Tom Tit character.

 Other publications

 Good also published instructions for DIY entertainments in Pour Amuser Les Petits ou les joujoux qu’on peut faire soi-même (To Amuse the Little Ones, or Do-It-Yourself Small Toys), La Récréation En Famille (Family Recreations), Les Bons Jeudis (Fun Thursdays – in Good's day in France there were no classes on Thursdays), and Joujoux en Papier (Paper Toys).
 From 1885 to 1888, he was the editor of a periodical, Le Chercheur, that featured new inventions.
 He also wrote for La Nature.

 In addition to his science education publications, Good published a set of Caricatures of famous Britons in London in 1913.
 He received a medal of honor from the National Society for the Development of Good (Société nationale d'encouragement au bien).